-Right after the election in November 2016 mortgage rates jumped quickly from 3.5% to 4.2% as market participants believed that President Trump’s proposed individual and corporate income tax cuts. repatriation of corporate earnings currently locked overseas, and significant relief from the currently onerous regulatory burden, would boost GDP growth significantly, boost inflation, and push long-term interest rates higher.
-Additional Fed tightening last year boosted the 30-year mortgage rate to 4.9%.
-But the Fed recently signaled that it intends to leave rates unchanged for the foreseeable future, the stock market decline in the fourth quarter created an expectation for slower growth ahead, and slower growth overseas, allowed long-term interest rates to decline quickly.
-The 30-year mortgage rate dropped from 0.9% from 4.9% late last year to 4.0% currently.
+.Right after the election in November 2016 mortgage rates jumped quickly from 3.5% to 4.2% as market participants believed that President Trump’s proposed individual and corporate income tax cuts. repatriation of corporate earnings currently locked overseas, and significant relief from the currently onerous regulatory burden, would boost GDP growth significantly, boost inflation, and push long-term interest rates higher.
+Additional Fed tightening in late 2018 boosted the 30-year mortgage rate to a high of 4.9%.

 By the middle of 2019 the pace of economic activity had moderated somewhat with growth slipping to about 2.0% but, at the same time,. the Fed began to grow increasingly bothered by the persistent shortfall in the inflation rate relative to the Fed’s 2.0% target.
 This resulted in the Fed cutting rates three times in the second half of 2019 from 2.25% to 1.5%, and that caused mortgage rates to slip from its earlier high of 4.9% to 3.6% by yearend.